Keyboard shortcuts

 The algorithm

-2. Create empty buckets spanning the range.
+2. Create empty buckets spanning the range (by default , i.e., as many buckets as elements).

 3. Place each element in its bucket: element goes to bucket .

-4. Sort each bucket using insertion sort.
+4. Sort each bucket using insertion sort (we reuse the implementation from Chapter 4).

 5. Concatenate all buckets.